ashokdey/guidelines/API_Response_Format.md

 Credits:

-- Erlier data was sent as an empty array whcih created a barrier to add extra keys in the data.
+- Erlier data was sent as an empty array which created a barrier to add extra keys in the data.
 So data should be returned as an object and this was coined by [Sahil Chitkara](https://github.com/sahilchitkara)

 ### Bonus :blush: